Forthtilliath/package/README.md

 #### getField

 `getField` returns the element contained in the fieldsRef reference to the given key.
+An input radio will return an array of input which contains HTMLInputElement from the given key.

 ##### JSX